euh2/dns-zone-blacklist/README.md

 ## Blacklist Updates

-The blacklists are updated every 24 hours with the latest data from [StevenBlack/hosts](https://github.com/StevenBlack/hosts).
+The Blacklists are updated shortly after new releases at [StevenBlack/hosts](https://github.com/StevenBlack/hosts).

 ## Building the Blacklist

-The blacklist can be generated using [Node.js 8.4.0](https://nodejs.org) or later.
+The blacklist can be generated using [Node.js 12.0](https://nodejs.org) or later.

 Install: